Lab-ANT/StateCorr/README.md

 # StateCorr
-Detecting Semantic Correlation between Time Series Data
+This is the repository for the paper entitled "StateCorr: Detecting Semantic Correlation between Time Series Data".